Find Cheap Homeowners Insurance Quotes in Your Area

 - Poorly-maintained pipes leading to leaks

-Mold from Water Damage
+Mold from water damage

-If a pipe in your home has leaked for years and gone without repairs, mold can grow as a result, but it wouldn’t be covered by your homeowners insurance.
-Since floods can also cause mold, any potential mold that grows as a result of a flood would be covered by flood insurance.
-Should you submit a claim for mold damage, this is cause would be evaluated and determined by the insurer’s adjuster.
+If a pipe in your home has leaked for months and gone without repairs, mold can grow as a result, but it won’t be covered by your homeowners insurance.
+Since floods can also cause mold, any potential mold that grows as a result of a flood would be covered by flood insurance, if you have it.
+Should you submit a claim for mold damage, this cause would be evaluated and determined by the flood insurance adjuster.

-Now that you can identify when water damage is covered by your homeowner’s insurance, it’s imperative that you to contact your insurer as soon as possible once you discover water damage in your home.
-You should take pictures of the affected area and everything that was damaged, as well as where the water came from, such as the burst pipe or hole in the roof.
+Now that you can identify when water damage is covered by your homeowners insurance, it’s imperative that you contact your insurer as soon as possible once you discover water damage in your home.
+You should take pictures of the affected area and everything that was damaged, as well as where the water came from, such as a burst pipe or hole in the roof.

-Be sure to keep the pictures of the water damage and all documents associated with the damage and your claim in the event mold grows in the future.
-Your insurance company will be hesitant to agree that any potential mold is the result of prior water damage, but having pictures and records will serve as valuable proof of your claim.
+Be sure to keep pictures of the water damage and all documents associated with the damage and your claim in the event that mold grows in the future.
+Your insurance company may be hesitant to agree that any potential mold is the result of prior water damage, but having pictures and records will serve as valuable proof of your claim.
 If the mold is deemed to have come from water damage, some insurers may make you file a second claim of water damage instead, requiring you to pay another deductible before remediation takes place.